Google’s Arts & Culture app taps AI to transform your photos into works of art

-Google now enables you transform your own photos into works of art using a new tool inside its Arts & Culture mobile app.
+Google now enables you to transform your own photos into works of art using a new tool inside its Arts & Culture mobile app.

-Art Transfer, as the new feature is called, is underpinned by an AI-powered algorithm that analyzes famous paintings to replicate the style in any photo that you take.
+Art Transfer, as the new feature is called, is underpinned by an AI-powered algorithm that analyzes famous paintings to replicate the style in any photo you take.
 “Art Transfer doesn’t just blend the two things or simply overlay your image,” wrote Michelle Luo, a product manager for Google Arts & Culture, in a blog post.
 “Instead, it kicks off a unique algorithmic recreation of your photo inspired by the specific art style you have chosen.”

 Google Arts & Culture is an online platform through which anyone can access digital versions of museums, galleries, and a wide array of famous artwork in partnership with numerous cultural institutions around the world.
 To access the new Art Transfer tool, launch the camera icon on the main homescreen, and then tap Art Transfer, which should be the first option.

-To test it out, you can choose an image from you camera roll, or snap a new picture from the front- or rear-facing cameras — it can literally be anything you want.
-Then, you choose a one of around two-dozen styles, spanning household names such as Vincent Van Gogh, Edvard Munch, or Leonardo da Vinci.
+To test it out, you can choose an image from your camera roll or snap a new picture from the front- or rear-facing cameras.
+Then you choose from around two dozen artists’ styles, spanning household names such as Vincent Van Gogh, Edvard Munch, or Leonardo da Vinci.

 As the app transforms your photo into something a little more arty, it serves up a little background information on the painting and artist whose style you’ve chosen.